-The increased capacity to anticipate is seen as essential to a more agro-ecologically sustainable approach that delivers better resilience.
+The increased capacity to anticipate is seen as essential to adopting a more agro-ecologically sustainable approach that delivers better resilience.
 This means a switch away from toxic chemical inputs to bio-fertilisers and bio-pesticides.
 Adjusting harvesting time and postharvest drying also benefits from forecasts, with a properly dried rice crop less likely to suffer losses in storage.

-Agricultural advice was generally considered essential (39%) or important and greatly improving forecast use (54%).
 Over 80% of group members reported receiving advice on crop or crop variety choice, planting timing and crop pest and disease management.
 Around 60% confirmed support on soil and water management and livestock disease control.
+This complimentary agricultural advice was generally considered essential to (39%) or important and greatly improving forecast use (54%).